openstack/openstack-manuals/doc/user-guide/source/hot-guide/hot_environment.rst

 The environment is a yaml text file that contains two main sections:

 ``parameters``
-    A map of key/pair values.
+    A list of key/value pairs.

 ``resource_registry``
     Definition of custom resources.